 This element only includes the global attributes.

 <sub> element should be used only for typographical reasons—that is, to change the position of the text to comply with typographical conventions or standards, rather than solely for presentation or appearance purposes.

-<sub> to style the name of a company which uses altered baselines in their wordmark would not be appropriate; instead, CSS should be used (likely the
+<sub> to style the name of a company which uses altered baselines in their wordmark would not be appropriate; instead, CSS should be used.
+For example, you could use the

 vertical-align: sub or, to more precisely control the baseline shift,